phonopy/phonopy/doc/phonopy/index.rst

 **Phonopy** is an open source package for phonon calculations at harmonic and quasi-harmonic levels.

+Phonopy-1.9.7 is the stable version and 1.10.0 is an experimental release toward python 3 support.

 **Phono3py** for phonon-phonon interaction calculations has been released as an open beta version.
 See the document at http://phonopy.sourceforge.net/phono3py/